On $\mu_{n}$-actions on K3 surfaces in positive characteristic: -quotients mu p-quotients of RDP K3 surfaces and abelian surfaces

-\begin{proof}[Proof of Propositions \ref{prop:to maximal} and \ref{prop:symplectic fixed-point-free}] First we show the first assertion of Proposition \ref{prop:to maximal}.
-Assume $X$ is not maximal at a closed point $z$.
-Then $z$ is either a fixed RDP or a non-fixed non-maximal RDP.
-Let $X_1 = \Bl_z X$ in the former case and $X_1 = X \times_Y \tilde{Y}$ in the latter case.
-Then the $\mu_p$-action extends to $X_1$ (by Proposition \ref{prop:fixedpoints} in the former case) and $X_1$ is an RDP surface (by Theorem \ref{thm:mu_p RDP}(\ref{thm:mu_p RDP:non-fixed RDP}) in the latter case).
-Since the total index of RDPs of $X_1$ is strictly less than that of $X$, this procedure eventually terminates, at some maximal $X'$.
+(\ref{prop:to maximal:characterization}) First suppose $X'$ does not satisfy the property.
+There is an RDP $w \in X'$ such that $\pi(w)$ is not smooth.
+If $w$ is a fixed RDP, then let $X'_1 = \Bl_w X'$.
+If $w$ is a non-fixed RDP, then let $X'_1 = X' \times_{Y'} Y'_1$, where $Y'$ is the $\mu_p$-quotient of $X'$ and $Y'_1 \to Y'$ is the minimal resolution at $\pi(w)$.
+Then the $\mu_p$-action extends to $X'_1$ (by Proposition \ref{prop:fixedpoints} in the former case, clear in the latter case) and $X'_1$ is a partial resolution of $X'$ (clear in the former case, by Theorem \ref{thm:mu_p RDP}(\ref{thm:mu_p RDP:non-fixed RDP}) in the latter case).
+Thus $X'$ is not maximal.

-Consider a $\mu_p$-action on an RDP K3 surface $X$ that is symplectic and fixed-point-free.
-Using the above procedure (which preserves both properties) we may assume the action is maximal.
-Then $X/\mu_p$ is smooth and by Proposition \ref{prop:RDPs of maximal models} also $X$ is smooth, but this is impossible since a smooth K3 surface admit no nontrivial derivation.
-This proves Proposition \ref{prop:symplectic fixed-point-free}.

-By Proposition \ref{prop:symplectic fixed-point-free} and Theorems \ref{thm:quotient:symplectic} and \ref{thm:quotient:non-symplectic}, a $\mu_p$-action on an RDP K3 surface is symplectic (resp.\ fixed-point-free) if and only if the quotient is birational to a K3 surface (resp.\ to an Enriques surface).
-Since this condition is stable under birational equivalence the second assertion of Proposition \ref{prop:to maximal} follows. \end{proof}